 To ensure equity in setting student contributions from income, Harvard Law School expects that students seeking financial assistance will work a minimum of 8 full-time weeks during the summer and will save a substantial portion of their income, less taxes paid and a standard summer living allowance, to contribute toward their education expenses.
 The work need not be paid or even necessarily in a legal field, but it must be verifiable, full-time and for the full 8 weeks.
 Students who take unpaid positions will need to provide documentation from their supervisors confirming the dates and hours worked.

 Working Few Than 8 Weeks or Choosing Not to Work at All

 As mentioned above, HLS financial aid policy assumes that students will work for a minimum of 8 weeks in the summer.
 While most students either work as a summer associate in a private law firm or apply for funding from our Summer Public Interest Program to work in a public interest law job, we do not require you to do either of these.
 The only requirement is that you work in some capacity.
 You can volunteer, work for little pay or work in a non law-related job if circumstances require you do to so.

-Please note that self employment does not meet the summer work requirement and an imputed student contribution from summer income will be calculated for the number of weeks not worked.
+Work requirement and an imputed student contribution from summer income will be calculated for the number of weeks not worked.
+Please see the section “Minimum Contributions and Imputed Contributions” below for more information.
 If you have any question about your summer employment, contact our office for clarification of our policy.